 You’ll want to pack some stylish sandals for warm days, hiking boots or shoes for adventurous days in the dessert, and a dressy pair of shoes for the city.
 If you have those three, you’ll be set to go.
 Maybe throw in a pair of flip flops too if you’re visiting the coast or the Dead Sea.

-And here some candid pics to give you more ideas …
+And here are more candid pics to give you more ideas about what to wear in Jordan:

 This post was brought to you as a result of the #GoJordan blog trip, created and managed by iAmbassador in partnership with Visit Jordan.
 The Travel Bite maintains full editorial control of the content published on this site.